Bionnus

 Bionnus or Bionnos (Βίωννος) was a town and polis (city-state) of ancient Crete.
-It is known by epigraphic evidence.
-In a list of theorodokoi of Delphi from 230–210 BCE, Bionnus is mentioned between Psycheion and Matala.
+It is known from epigraphic evidence.
+Bionnus is mentioned in a list of theorodokoi of Delphi, dated between 230 and 210 BCE, between the cities of Psycheion and Matala.

 The site of Bionnus is located near modern Pyrgos ('high ground'), about 2 km south of Kerames.